I have focused in eight distinct areas and you will find much material, free of charge in this website.

 Visit the critical success factors website for more

-Quarterly Rolling Forecasting and Planning (QRF&P)
+Quarterly Rolling Forecasting and Planning

 Companies across the world are recognizing that the existing annual budget process cannot continue.
 It is now seen by many that the budgetary process is a hindrance to management rather than a help.
 The answer is to plan on a quarterly rolling process, 6 quarters out, setting targets and allocating resources only three months out, the first quarter.

-This quarterly rolling forecasting (QRF) process, typically going out 18 months at a time, can be a quick process.
+This quarterly rolling forecasting and planning (QRF) process, typically going out 18 months at a time, can be a quick process.
 Less than 5 working days if it follows the ‘fast, light touch’ process developed from “winning finance” teams from around the world.
 David Parmenter’s work on QRF represents a significant shift in the way they are developed, implemented and used.
 His methodology is based around self implementation and has received wide acclaim around the world.
 His work is a large departure in a number of areas including:

 • defining the ten foundation stones for a better practice forecasting process